emn-dev/paper2/README.md

 ## How to collaborate

-1. Create an Issue here and just ask to be a collaborator
+1. [Create an Issue](https://github.com/emn-dev/paper2/issues) and just ask to be a collaborator
 2. I will send you Github invite email to join this repo
 3. Once confirmed, you can create a branch off of main (e.g. my-fix-branch)
 4. Then do you work locally and commit and push up the changes